dechamps/APO/README.md

-be extremely useful because they can be used to arbitrarily filter audio for all Windows applications running system-wide; and because they run directly inside the Windows audio engine, they can do so in a very clean and efficient manner with zero additional latency.
+be extremely useful because they can be used to arbitrarily filter audio for all Windows applications running system-wide; and because they run directly inside the Windows audio engine, they can do so in a very clean and efficient manner with no additional conversions and zero additional latency.

 sAPOs can be [positioned][apoarch] to filter audio data at the following stages of the Windows audio pipeline: